 A "No Report" (O) designation appearing on a student's permanent record must be changed to a valid grade before a degree or certificate can be conferred.
-This mark is usually a result of grades not being in approved status when final grades are due but are typically corrected shortly after being issued.
+This mark is usually a result of final grades not being in approved status when due and are typically corrected shortly after being issued.